jhower786/imathas_web_guide/index.md

           <img class="livepollimg" src="./img/Writing Questions pic 4.png" alt="sample picture" > <br>
           To use of one these types to build your own custom question, identify the question and from the Action drop-down menu select "Template (copy)":
           <img class="livepollimg" src="./img/Writing Questions pic 6.png" alt="sample picture" > <br>
           The "Writing Questions Help" and "Macro Library Help" links will assist you in understanding the different components of writing your question.
-Here are their links:
+Here is where you the links are found:
           <img class="livepollimg" src="./img/Writing Question pic 7 .png" alt="sample picture" > <br>
           Be sure to attend to the settings, in particular the four indicated here: <br>
           <img class="livepollimg" src="./img/Writing Custom Questions Settings pic.png" alt="sample picture" > <br>
-          In "Description" write how you wished the question to be named.
-Under "Use Rights" allowing modificiatons by others permits them to permanenlty alter commands, wording, and settings to your question.
-Do adjust the library under "My library assignments" depending on where the want to question to be kept. <br>
+          In "Description" write how you wish the question to be named.
+In "Use Rights" note that allowing modificiatons will permit others to permanenlty alter commands, wording, and settings to your question, as they desire.
+Do adjust the library under "My library assignments" to have it reflect what library/libraries that you want.
+Do not keep any of your custom questions under "General Templates". <br>
           </ol>
         </div>
     </li>